kandybaby/S3mediaArchival/guides/Installation.md

 #### Environment Variables

-The App has 3 mandatory, and one optional environment variables.
+The App has 3 mandatory, and 2 optional environment variables.

 ###### TRANSFER_THROUGHPUT
 The transfer throughput is optional, and it is the maximum amount of bandwidth (upload + download combined) that the application will use, in GbPS.
 The default value if not provided is 0.5 GbPS

+###### XMX
+The XMX is optional, it is used to determine the maximum amount of memory the java application will use.
+The default is 1g.
+Note that this is not the total memory of the docker container itself, during uploads a heap max of 1g will probably lead to a container memory usage of about 1.5GB.
+I do not reccomend increasing this value higher than 1g, though you can try if you feel like your uploads are very slow.
+If you are more concerned about limiting memory, you can try lowering it so 512m for example.

 ###### AWS_ACCESS_KEY_ID
 This is mandatory, and should be the AWS access key you saved during the AWS set up.